birdglove2/mega-fs-assignment/algo/README.md

    Time Complexity is O(n^2) from matching every pair possible.
 Space Complexity is O(1)

 2. `Replace` - Iterate through the wordList, if found word in wordList such that it is also part of the target, keep the word and iterate to the next element.
-   Time Complexity is O(nk) where k is the length of target word after every replacement.
+   Time Complexity is O(nk) where k is the length of target word after every replacement which is 2 in this case.
 Space Complexity is O(1)

 # Getting Started